AJS9TS/APPROACH_IQ/README.md

 # APPROACH_IQ
-Fun golf app to track shots into greens, highlighting traditional misses and track progress as time goes on.
+Fun golf HTML Web App that can be used to track approach shots into Greens.

-Fun project.
+Can be used on course using the quick-log ability, or at the driving range when picking a pin or point to aim for.

+KPI Page, curated practise recommendations and a handicap index tracker.

+A fun project that has a lot of potential.